alexcrist/movement-match-front-end/README.md

 ## ⛲ Code Style

-- Indentation: 2 spaces
+- Indentatations are two spaces
-- Wrap lines at 80 characters
+- Lines are wrapped at 80 characters
-- Component CSS class names always start with `Component-` to avoid collisions
+- CSS class names in a Component always start with `Component-` to avoid collisions
 - Opt for descriptive variables names, intentional whitespace, and self-explanatory code over verbose comments